The QuERBY Lab thanks all of our PARTICIPANTS!

 Mental Health and Healthcare Experiences Among Trans and Non-binary Individuals (2019 - 2020)

-This online, longitudinal study aims to identify reliable risk factors of suicidal thoughts and behaviours among gender diverse (e.g., trans, non-binary) people.
+This online, longitudinal study aimed to identify reliable risk factors of suicidal thoughts and behaviours among gender diverse (e.g., trans, non-binary) people.
 Participants from countries around the world were recruited to complete an initial assessment of mental health symptoms, suicidal thoughts and behaviours, life stressors, and healthcare experiences.
-Study enrollment is now closed and participants are being invited to complete several follow-up assessments over the coming year.
 Ultimately, we hope to identify contexts that may contribute to suicide risk among transgender and non-binary people, as well as characteristics that confer resilience in the face of gender-based victimization and other life stressors.
 Ultimately, we believe that the experiences shared by transgender and non-binary participants will contribute to improving suicide prevention in this community.

 For this project, the QuERBY Lab is working with Dr. Caroline Pukall and members of the Sexual Health Research Lab at Queen’s University.